fiunchinho/awesome-dockerfiles/java/README.md

 # Download dependencies from private repositories
-If you need to download dependencies from a private repository, you may need to pass variables to the build process.
+If you need to download dependencies from a private repository, you may need to pass variables to define environment variables to the build process.

 You can do that adding build arguments to your Dockerfile